COVID-19 Vaccination Program Overview

 The State of California’s MyTurn system offers options for online appointment scheduling for vaccine clinics throughout San Mateo County.
 You can also call the CA COVID-19 Hotline at 1-833-422-4255 (available in multiple languages) for scheduling support.

-With sufficient supply of COVID-19 vaccine, the County of San Mateo is offering vaccination clinics throughout the county to anyone 12 and older.
+With sufficient supply of COVID-19 vaccine, the County of San Mateo is offering vaccination clinics throughout the county to anyone 12 and older, with some locations offering vaccine to residents 5-11.
 See the times and locations here.
-Appointments are not required, but residents can see options and sign up through MyTurn.

 Free Transportation to Vaccination Sites